Blotch3D/Blotch3D/readme.md

 get the installer for "Visual C++ Redistributable for Visual Studio 2012" for your platform from
 <https://www.microsoft.com/en-us/download/details.aspx?id=30679> and run
 it with the default settings.
-Do not get a later version.
+Later versions (than 2012) do not have the necessary DLL.

 Also for VS2019, if you want to use the MonoGame project wizard, you may need to run it via a command line.
 See: